RAS: a Reliability Oriented Metric for Automatic Speech Recognition: Introduction

-One natural direction is to borrow reliability tools from broader machine learning.
-While abstention (i.e., learning with a reject option) and selective prediction have been shown to improve reliability in machine learning by explicitly trading coverage for reduced risk \cite{Optimal-Reject, Calibrated-Structured-Prediction, xu2024reducing, xu2024rejection, Schnwlder2025AbstentionIA, zheng2025enhancing}, these approaches are most often formulated at the instance level, making a decision to either accept or reject an entire input.
-This formulation is ill-suited to ASR, where uncertainty is highly localized and utility depends on token-/word-level decisions.
+While abstention (i.e., learning with a reject option) and selective prediction have been shown to improve reliability in machine learning by explicitly trading coverage for reduced risk \cite{Optimal-Reject, Calibrated-Structured-Prediction, xu2024reducing, xu2024rejection, Schnwlder2025AbstentionIA, zheng2025enhancing}, these approaches typically operate at the instance level, rejecting entire utterances.
+This is unsuitable for ASR, where discarding a whole sentence eliminates valuable partial information.
 A related line of work, ASR confidence estimation \cite{Jiang2005ConfidenceMF, Onea2021AnEO, Futami2021ASRRA, Naowarat2023WordlevelCE, Huo2025IdentifyingAC} constitutes a viable avenue for addressing this issue.
-However, most existing methods still follow a two-stage, post-hoc paradigm: they first generate a transcription and only subsequently attach uncertainty scores as a separate layer of metadata.
-As a result, confidence is modeled implicitly rather than integrated into the decoding process, leaving the system without an internal mechanism to actively opt out of unreliable segments during inference.
-Meanwhile, standard \textit{Word-Error-Rate}(WER) \cite{lawrence-overview, nist_hub5ne_1997} and its edit-distance variants\cite{edit-distance, K2024AdvocatingCER, MER_WIL}, as well as semantic metrics\cite{bleu, ROUGE, bertscore}, all implicitly assume that the model must produce a complete transcription.
-As a result, they quantify only how much a hypothesis differs from the reference, not whether the system should output anything (or how much it should output) when evidence is insufficient.
+However, most existing methods still follow a two-stage, post-hoc paradigm: they produce transcriptions first and subsequently assign uncertainty scores as a separate metadata layer.
+Such implicit modeling lacks an internal mechanism for the model to actively ``opt-out'' of unreliable segments.
+Meanwhile, standard \textit{Word-Error-Rate}(WER) \cite{lawrence-overview, nist_hub5ne_1997} and its edit-distance variants\cite{edit-distance, K2024AdvocatingCER, MER_WIL}, as well as semantic metrics\cite{bleu, ROUGE, bertscore}, all implicitly assume forced transcription and do not explicitly model abstention or reliability under selective prediction.
 Consequently, these metrics cannot assess whether an ASR system makes an appropriate trade-off between informativeness and reliability under uncertainty.